 Most travelers will also head for the Western Highlands, an area dominated by Mayan culture.
 This is a region of breathtaking beauty, full of volcanoes, undulating hills and old, charming colonial villages.
 Be sure to also visit Lake Atitlan, which is one of our earth’s treasures.
 A huge lake surrounded by volcanoes, it’s sure to be one of the highlights of your Guatemala tour.

-Surrounding the lake are several indigenous settlements which are well worth checking out.
+Surrounding the lake are several indigenous settlements that are well worth checking out.
 Visit Santa Cruz La Laguna and San Pedro La Laguna for some decent places to stay and an invaluable peek into life in the area.
 Solola and Chichicastenango are the best markets in the region, so don’t miss them, either.

 In the west, you’ll find Guatemala’s largest and most impressive mountain range, the Cuchumatanes.
 Here you’ll find plenty of spectacular scenery and old traditional Mayan villages, making it an excellent choice for anyone looking to go trekking in Guatemala.